avsteele/TomlDotNet/README.md

 Simple serialization of C# types to TOML and the reverse.

 Uses TOMLET (https://github.com/SamboyCoding/Tomlet) as a dependency to parse TOML.
-However, no TOMLET types
+However, no TOMLET types are actually exposed.

 WARNING: this works, but is a work-in-progress.
 The API may change at any time.